bcgov/CIT/docs/Deployment.md

 ## Instructions

-The following outlines the instructions to deploy to the CIT or the CIOT:
+The following outlines the instructions to deploy to the CIT:

 1. Create a branch for the change that you need to do, and commit and push your changes.
 2. Depending on the application, visit the action page as per the links above.